 Aur Spelling Variations

+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Aur include Auer, Auers, Auerr, Auerre, Aur, Aure, Aurr and many more.

 Early Notables of the Aur family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Aur Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Aur Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aur family to the New World and Oceana
+Migration of the Aur family

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Aurs to arrive in North America, and among them were: Anthony Auer, who landed in Philadelphia in 1772.
 Hans Auer arrived in Carolina in 1734.
 William Auer arrived in Philadelphia in 1868.
 Hans Ulrich Auer arrived in Carolina or Pennsylvania in 1734 with his wife Verena Eberhardt and their four children..